vanti-dev/sc-bos/docs/feats/README.md

 do (your request) and making sure they match.
 SC BOS implements this using policy files, files that contain rules like _allow write if token is present and valid and the "roles" claim includes "admin"_.
-There are a lot of authz policies we've written, some are pattern driven: _api requests that start with "Update" are writes_, some are specific: _only the "admin" role can access the "tenant" API_.
+There are a lot of authz policies we've written, some are pattern driven: _api requests that start with "Update" are writes_, some are specific: _only the "admin" role can access the "tenant management" API_.

 SC BOS uses open policy agent (OPA) to write and enforce these policies, OPA is an open source library and language designed for this exact purpose.